Guidelines and Procedures

 All courses for any PTR candidate should be evaluated.
 Where feasible, all courses should be evaluated by students.
 Student Evaluation of Teaching (SET) forms should be included with the file for all courses taught since the initial hiring (for first-time promotions) or since the last promotion at UConn (when the candidate is up for promotion to full professor).

-Teaching evaluation beyond the SET scores (SET+) is required for any promotion.
-In terms of promotion to the rank of professor, a candidate may not use SET+ materials from their tenure process; they must include additional measures of teaching effectiveness for the second promotion.
-It is the department head’s responsibility to ensure that an appropriate assessment is included in the PTR file.
-Letters from former students and commendations from the Office of the Provost are not acceptable.
-Classroom observations are highly recommended.
-The department head should consult the Office of the Dean if other approaches are to be used.
-For more information about SET+, please refer to Center for Excellence in Teaching and Learning’s website; the CLAS associate dean for diversity, equity, and inclusion may be also consulted for information on best practices.
+Assessment of teaching effectiveness beyond SET scores is required for any promotion.
+In terms of promotion to the rank of professor, a candidate may not use ATE materials from their tenure process; they must include additional measures of teaching effectiveness for the second promotion.
+It is the department head’s responsibility, in consultation with the candidate, to ensure that an appropriate assessment is included in the PTR file.
+Letters from former students and commendations from the Office of the Provost based on SET scores will not be considered.
+The department head should consult the Office of the Dean if other approaches, including best practices recommended by the discipline if available, are to be used.
+For more information about ATE, please refer to Center for Excellence in Teaching and Learning’s website.

-Similarly, for faculty holding an appointment with an interdisciplinary center, institute, or program, a letter from the director of that institute should also be requested so that it is available for the deliberations of the departmental PTR committee.
+For faculty with a joint appointment; a secondary supervisor with another department; and/or an appointment with an interdisciplinary center, institute, or program, a letter from the department head or director of that center, institute, or program should also be requested so that it is available for the deliberations of the departmental PTR/PR committee.

 Requests for CLAS Funding Related to Sponsored Research